Freestar experiment: Critical Viscosity of Xenon-2 (CVX-2)

 The Critical Viscosity of Xenon-2 Experiment measures the viscous behavior of xenon – a heavy, inert gas used in flash lamps and ion rocket engines – at its critical point.

 The data from the CVX-2 experiment was believed lost in the disaster.
 The hard drive that carried its data, a Seagate ST9385AG 2.5" hard drive with 400 MB storage capacity, was found and believed to be melted beyond recognition.
 In 2008, however, a data recovery specialist cleaned the hard drive's storage platters and rebuilt them into a new hard drive.
 They were able to recover 99% of the data, saving the experiment.

 Solar Constant Experiment-3 (SOLCON-3)

 The SOLCON instrument is designed to accurately measure the solar constant and identify variations in the value during a solar cycle.
 SOLCON measures the solar irradiance in space to avoid perturbations by the atmosphere of the Earth.
 It is also used as a reference to construct a long-duration time series of the solar irradiance.
 This data will ensure continuity of the solar constant level obtained by instruments mounted on free flyers, over climate time-scale duration.

 Space Experiment Module (SEM)

 The SEM is made up of 11 separate student experiments from schools across the United States and is the 14th flight of a SEM on the Space Shuttle.

 Low Power Transceiver (LPT) experiment

 The Low Power Transceiver is a compact, flexible device that can be configured to perform custom communications and navigation functions in terrestrial, airborne and space applications.
+The LPT experiment was executed in conjunction with the Communications And Navigation Demonstration On Shuttle (CANDOS) experiment, which examined mobile IP in space.